graphql-java/graphql-java-page/content/blog/spectrum-and-new-doc.md

 We are also moving our documentation from [readthedocs](https://graphql-java.readthedocs.io) to our own page at [graphql-java.com/documentation](https://www.graphql-java.com/documentation/).

 While the the new documentation is currently similar to the old one the layout is already an improvement and code examples are much easier readable than before.
-We are planning mor improvements over time.
+We are planning more improvements over time.

 Cheers,
 Andi